SAP-archive/teched2021-DAT262/exercises/ex7/README.md

 );
 ````

 Next, we execute the actual algorithm.
-The following code block generates the parameters required by Unified Exponential Smoothing, calls the algorithms, and stores the result in the "UES_FORECATS" table.
+The following code block generates the parameters required by Unified Exponential Smoothing, calls the algorithms, and stores the result in the `UES_FORECAST` table.

 ````SQL
 DO BEGIN